Tradition & Gastronomy

 The Mercat Setmanal Santanyí

-The beating heart of our local community is the open-air weekly market.
-Every Wednesday and Saturday, from 9:00 AM to 2:00 PM, the historic central plaza (Plaza Major) and surrounding medieval arteries fill with colourful vendor stalls, agricultural collectives, and artisanal craftsmen.
+If you want to feel the real heartbeat of our community, you absolutely have to visit our open-air weekly market.
+Every Wednesday and Saturday morning, from 9:00 AM to 2:00 PM, the central square (Plaza Major) and all the surrounding medieval alleys explode with color, local farmers, and creative craftsmen.

 Sprawling fresh food and tapas in Mallorca